 Even once you get rid of the fungus, however, it will likely try to re-invade.
 Be ready.
 Keep your feet clean and dry at all times.
 Wear shoes and socks made of breathable materials and change them frequently.
 Toenails should be kept neat and trim and you should always wear sandals or shower shoes in public places.
 Never share your nail clippers, towels, or shoes.
 In addition, spraying your footwear with antifungal spray can force fungi to retreat and surrender.

 For more tips about taking on onychomycosis or for information about any other conditions, call Brandon Percival, DPM, Julie Percival, DPM, or William Harris IV, DPM, of Carolina Podiatry Group in SC.
-Dial (803) 285-1411 in Lancaster or (803) 548-FEET in Fort Mill.
+Dial (803) 285-1411 in Lancaster or (803) 548-FEET in Indian Land.
 Even if the infection has progressed, you don’t have to raise the white flag!
 We can help you defeat fungal nails and take care of all your foot care needs.
 Call us today.